Skip to content

 TypeError

-If 'lower', 'upper', or 'default' are not valid floats or cannot be converted from scientific notation to floats.
+If 'lower', 'upper', or 'default' cannot be converted from scientific notation to floats.

 Source code in neps/search_spaces/yaml_search_space_utils.py